galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 >    > <comment-title> Centroids </comment-title>
 >    >
 >    > `msconvert` with selected parameters computes centroids in the m/z domain.
 MS instruments continuously sample and record signals.
-A mass peak for a single ion in one spectrum therefore consists of multiple intensities at discrete m/z values.
-Centroiding is the process to reduce these mass peaks to a single representative signal, the centroid.
-This results in much smaller file sizes, without loosing too much information.
+Therefore, a mass peak for a single ion in one spectrum consists of multiple intensities at discrete m/z values.
+Centroiding is the process of reducing these mass peaks to a single representative signal, the centroid.
+This results in much smaller file sizes without losing too much information.
 In the further steps, **XCMS** uses the `centWave` chromatographic peak detection algorithm, which was designed for centroided data.
 That is the reason we perform the centroiding in this step.
 >    {: .comment}
 >
 {: .hands_on}